Skip to site content

 • Refusal to prescribe medication

-Errors occur at every stage, from medication verification, to ordering, administration and monitoring of the patient's response.
-Accurately managing your patients’ medications can be a complex and difficult responsibility; however, there are some useful risk management practices that can help prevent errors and protect patients.
-Although the focus of this article is on safe medication practices in the outpatient setting, remember that effective communication is the key to ensuring continuity of care in any setting.
-This is especially important during transitions of care such as handoffs and hospital discharges.
-Physicians should have a mechanism in place to ensure patients have a post-discharge appointment following their hospitalization and understand the treatment plan, including medications.
+Preventable ADEs are common at every stage, from medication verification, to ordering, administration and monitoring of the patient's response.
+Accurately managing your patients’ medications can be a complex and difficult responsibility; however, there are some useful risk management practices that can help prevent ADEs and protect patients.

 Establish Protocols